arussellk/gsoc-2018-proposal-nvim-external-ui/src/03-proposal.md

 TODO: Divide the following list into "Required" and "Optional" tasks.
-Put "Required" tasks at the beginning of the timeline and "Optional" tasks later in the timeline.
+Put "Required" tasks at the beginning of the timeline and "Optional" tasks later in the timeline. (@Chillee I think you should be involved in deciding "Required" versus "Optional".)

 1. A working `nvim` integration within VSCodeVim, with as many of the following addressed as possible: